patriciomassaro/multi-image-sr/Readme.md

 ## Usage

 - First, you need datasets!
-You can Get it from [NASA APPEARS](https://appeears.earthdatacloud.nasa.gov/).
-Remember to a split for validation.
+You can Get it from [NASA APPEARS](https://appeears.earthdatacloud.nasa.gov/) or use this [client](https://github.com/patriciomassaro/nasa_appears_client) .
+Remember to keep a split for validation.
     -  Dataset must be tiffs files.
 - Once you have the datasets, complete the path in [Train](src/training/train.py)
 - Check the configuration file to define the parameters of the degradation model